rafaelromao/keyboards/docs/romak.md

 [KLA Next](https://klanext.keyboard-design.com/) was used to compare Romak with Colemak-DH and some other layouts, using the Universal Declaration of Human Rights as text corpus, combining [Portuguese and English](analysis/corpus.txt).
 ### General Performance

-Romak scores better than Dvorak and only 2% behind Colemak-DH, scoring better in Same Hand and Same Finger metrics.
+Romak scores better than Dvorak and close to Hands-Down Polyglot and Colemak-DH.
 ![img](../img/perf.png)

 ### Heatmaps